-CharityWatch issues separate ratings for 501(c)(4) organizations, even when such groups are included in a charity's consolidated audit, due to the different tax treatment of these groups.
-For more information on this topic, please see our sections on Types of Non-Profits, Tax Status, and Treatment of Related Organizations, which can be found on the Criteria & Methodology tab under the "About Us" navigation header.
+CharityWatch issues separate ratings for 501(c)(3) & 501(c)(4) organizations, even when the financial activities of the entities are included together in a consolidated audit, due to their differing tax treatments by the IRS.
+For more information on this topic, please see our sections on Types of Non-Profits, Tax Status, and Treatment of Related Organizations, which can be found in "Criteria & Methodology" under the "About Us" navigation header.

-|According to the National Rifle Association of America (NRA) consolidated audit of December 31, 2015 (Note 14, Related Parties):|
+|According to The NRA Foundation audit of December 31, 2017 (Note 9, Related Parties):|

 "The Foundation reimburses the NRA for certain expenses, such as salaries, benefits, and general operating expenses, paid by the NRA on the Foundation's behalf.
-As of December 31, 2015 and 2014, $24,333,885 and $24,014,571, respectively, was owed to the NRA...
-In addition, certain qualified NRA programs were funded by Foundation grants totaling $18,985,029 and $17,299,188 for the years ended December 31, 2015 and 2014, respectively."
+These expenses totaled $6,017,801 and $8,862,322 for the years ended December 31, 2017 and 2016, respectively...